HoodedPeak8313/roblox-account-gen/README.md

+## I did not create this, I simply modified it to be a bit better for what I wanted.
+This is the original README file.
+Some things will not be true because it is not my program and this is just the original README.

 I AM NOT GOING TO UPDATE THIS PROJECT ANYMORE.
 IT HAS BEEN DISCONTINUED.
 DO EXPECT BUGS, GLITCHES, ETC.

 Roblox Account Generator